k98kurz/sqloquent/dox.md

 ##### `get_undo_sql() -> str:`

 Get the SQL for the backward migration.
+Note that this may call all registered callbacks and result in unexpected behavior.

 ##### `undo() -> None:`